2020s in music: Regional Mexican

 Regional Mexican music began to receive significant mainstream attention in the early 2020s.
 It was around 2021 that regional Mexican artists began to crack the Billboard 200 charts, marking a significant milestone for the genre as it gained visibility in the broader U.S. music scene, traditionally dominated by English-language music.
 Artists like Natanael Cano and Peso Pluma played key roles in this shift, incorporating modern sounds like trap and reggaeton into traditional regional Mexican styles.

 By 2023, Regional Mexican music experienced an unprecedented surge in popularity, achieving remarkable success on the Billboard Hot 100 and other major charts.
 Key artists such as Peso Pluma, Junior H, Christian Nodal, Natanael Cano, Eslabon Armado, Fuerza Regida, and Grupo Frontera were at the forefront of this movement.
 These artists not only saw their music dominate streaming platforms, radio stations, and digital music charts but also developed massive fanbases across various regions, marking a significant milestone in the genre's rise to mainstream recognition.
 Subgenres of regional Mexican music, including corridos tumbados, sierreño, norteño, and ranchera, made notable appearances on the Billboard Hot 100 from 2020 to 2024, reflecting the genre's growing influence.

 The genre's growing presence at major music festivals, award shows, and in the media further solidified its importance within the global music landscape.
 Collaborations between regional Mexican artists and musicians from other genres helped amplify the genre's reach, bringing it to new audiences and reinforcing its growing influence worldwide.

 Rock

 Soft rock

 Soft rock is showcased through albums like Haim's Women In Music Pt.
 III, released to critical acclaim, the album received a nomination for Album of the Year at the 63rd Annual Grammy Awards, making them the first all-female rock band to be nominated for this award.
 Their single "The Steps" also received a nomination for Best Rock Performance.
+HAIM released their fourth studio album, I Quit, in 2025, with the album being nominated for Best Rock Album at the 68th Annual Grammy Awards, making them the first all-female group to be nominated for the award.